jcodeth/picotool/README.md

         -v, --verify
             Verify the data was written correctly
         -x, --execute
-            Attempt to execute the downloaded file as a program after the load File to load from
+            Perform a flash update boot to execute the downloaded file as a program after the load File to load from
         <filename>
             The file name